Skip to content Skip to footer

 The System: India’s Celebrity Worship Industrial Complex

-- Talent Management Agencies earn 15-20% commission on every endorsement deal.
-They have zero incentive to question effectiveness.
+1. Talent Management Agencies earn 15-20% commission on every deal.
+Zero incentive to question effectiveness.

-- Business Media covers celebrity endorsement deals as news, creating free publicity for both the brand and the celebrity.
+5. Business Media covers celebrity endorsement deals as news, creating free publicity for both parties.

 The Cycle